ovshake/qwen-attention-viz/readme.md

 ## Data
 Output data is stored in TSV format under `outputs/combined/all_generations.tsv`

-For detailed analysis and discussion, see the accompanying blog post.
+For detailed analysis and discussion, see the accompanying blog post: https://ovshake.substack.com/p/style-transfer-using-prompt-embeddings